Pueblo of Isleta: 20th century to present

 On October 26, 1919, the King of Belgium Albert I, together with Queen Elisabeth of Belgium and Prince Léopold, journeyed to Isleta during their official visit to the United States.
 The King decorated Pablo Abeita, Governor of the Pueblo, and Father Anton Docher with the Order of Léopold.
 Abeita gave the king a turquoise cross mounted in silver made by the Isletans.
 10,000 people journeyed to Isleta for this grand visit by European royalty.

 Abeita was appointed by the tribe to the Council of All Indian Pueblos, which was active in the 1920s to resist United States government political takeover of its lands.
 The Pueblo had an unusual land title, as the Spanish had a tradition of affirming indigenous title.
 When the United States took over the Southwest in 1848 following the Mexican War, it promised by treaty to preserve Spanish-Mexican titles.
 Abeita and other Pueblo leaders organized to raise awareness of these terms; they gained passage of the Pueblo Lands Act of 1924 by the US Congress, which affirmed their indigenous title.

 But, through takeovers by Europeans and the United States, the Pueblo continued to lose lands.
 Some land claims were affirmed by court cases through the 20th century (see Aboriginal title in New Mexico).
 Beginning in the late 20th century, the tribe's leaders have worked to buy back lands to re-establish their homeland territory.

 In the mid-2010s, Pueblo leaders purchased 90,151 acres (140 square miles) of land that was once part of the tribes’ aboriginal homeland, at a cost of approximately US$7.3 million.
-In January 2016, the Secretary of Interior joined the Governor of the Pueblo to celebrate the Federal government placing this large parcel of land into trust on behalf of the Pueblo.
+In January 2016, the secretary of the interior joined the Governor of the Pueblo to celebrate the federal government placing this large parcel of land into trust on behalf of the Pueblo.
 The addition increased the Pueblo's territory by 50%.
 The land is primarily located within what is known as Comanche Ranch, and is one of the Pueblo's profitable businesses, where they run 1,000 head of cattle.

 The population was approximately 4,000 people and the tribe owns 211,000 acres of land.